 It’s a complicated topic and there are many features to consider so it’s easy to lose sight of what’s important.
-Luckily for you, I get asked this question all the time and in the video below, I’ve broken it down into the 3 key elements an inbound marketer needs to consider when comparing HubSpot and WordPress: cost, ease of use/editing, and security.
+Luckily for you, I get asked this question all the time and in the video above, I’ve broken it down into the 3 key elements an inbound marketer needs to consider when comparing HubSpot and WordPress: cost, ease of use/editing, and security.

 Justin Harrison: Hey there!
 On today’s Weidert Wednesday I’m going to break down the fight be HubSpot and WordPress — which platform is best for building a B2B website.

 As Web Development Manager here at Weidert Group, this is a question that I’m asked all the time and it’s one that has no clear answer without knowing your web marketing program’s wants and needs.
 Both are very capable platforms but address your business needs very differently.
 The last thing you want relaunching your site is to be stuck in a platform that doesn’t perform with your goals in mind.

 So let’s get to it.